pakal/rsfile/doc/locking_semantic.rst

     Being carried by file handles, rsfile locks can be used both as inter-process and intra-process locks.
-    However this semantic doesn't say anything about thread-safety, which is ensured through other means (like the :class:`RSThreadSafeWrapper` class added by default to stream chains).
+    However this semantic doesn't say anything about thread-safety, which is ensured through other means (like the :class:`RSThreadSafeWrapper` class added by default in front of stream chains).

 .. _rsfile_locking_caveats: